 There is NO automatic or legal requirement to test for Legionella unless identified by the risk assessment.
 In response landlord groups such as the NLA replied (through press releases etc.) that there is no need for landlords to do anything and that nothing has changed.
 Again, this is not correct as there had been a documented change, domestic rented properties are now under the scope of the ACOP L8.
 However, landlord groups were addressing the claim that landlords need to test for Legionella and did not make it clear that a risk assessment is now required.
 Prior to the release of the 4th edition in 2013 domestic rented properties did not need a Legionella Risk Assessment.

 The comment is often made that nothing has changed because the law has not changed.
 It is correct the law has not changed but the ACOP L8 is not a law, it supports the requirements of other laws in relation to Legionella.
 The Code of Practice has a special legal status.
 If you are prosecuted for a breach of health and safety law, and it is proved that you did not follow the relevant provisions of the Code of Practice, you will need to show that you have complied with the law in some other way or a Court may find you at fault.

 A Written Legionella Risk Assessment

 To carry out a Domestic Legionella Risk Assessment you need to be competent to assess the risk.
-This means that Landlords can carry out their own risk assessments if they feel they are competent.
-There is an issue with this as the HSE do not state what "competent" means in terms of Legionella and Landlords could leave themselves liable if they do not assess the risk correctly.
+This means that Landlords can carry out their own risk assessments if they feel they are technically competent.
+There is an issue with this as the HSE do not state what " technically competent" means in terms of Legionella and Landlords could leave themselves liable if they do not assess the risk correctly.

 Why Choose Water Wise Services